miticollo/scacco-matto/frida/README.md

 ## new contact created inside a third-party app

-> :warning: I tested it only on Telegram, but it's probably that it works also on other app.
+> :warning: I tested it only on Telegram, but it's probably that it works also on other apps.

 ```javascript
 Interceptor.attach(ObjC.classes.CNDataMapperContactStore['- executeSaveRequest:response:error:'].implementation, {